-You should request a “Register of Interest” form to complete - we ask for some basic information and is NOT a full application at this stage.
+You should complete a “Register of Interest” form - we ask for some basic information and is NOT a full application at this stage.

 Once a Register of Interest is submitted the process can be as short as 6 months or as long as 24 months.
 If a Veteran is accepted onto the programme he/she then goes into the pool of all clients waiting to be paired with a Dog.

 For all clients on the waiting list, the search to find an appropriate dog begins right away.
 However, this all depends on the individual needs of the client, and the individual qualities of the dogs in training.

 Unfortunately no. We carefully source and select potential assistance dogs specifically based on proven background, temperament, structural soundness, healthy genetics and breeding.
 Even our extensive screening and assessment process does not necessarily mean that every dog will make the grade.

 We use breeds with an established history and proven background of assistance dog work in the UK.

 The most popular - and generally most successful breeds - come from the Retriever group.
 Those breeds include Labrador Retrievers, Golden Retrievers and first-generation crosses of the two.
 We also have some Spaniels in our programme.